Pregnenolone The Basics

 Pregnenolone, like DHEA, is a steroidal hormone manufactured in the body.
 Pregnenolone is a precursor hormone synthesized from cholesterol, principally in the adrenal glands, but also in the liver, skin, brain, testicles, ovaries, and retina of the eyes.

 Steroids are a large family of structurally similar biochemicals that have sex-determining, anti-inflammatory, and growth-regulatory roles.
-Indeed, pregnenolone is the grand precursor from which almost all of the other steroid hormones are made; including DHEA, progesterone, testosterone, the estrogens, and cortisol.
-Despite its powerful metabolites, pregnenolone is acknowledged to be without significant side effects, with minimal or no anabolic, estrogenic or androgenic activity.
+Indeed, pregnenolone is the grand precursor from which almost all of the other steroid hormones are made, including DHEA, progesterone, testosterone, the estrogens, and cortisol.
+Despite its essential metabolites, pregnenolone is acknowledged to be without significant side effects, with minimal or no anabolic, estrogenic or androgenic activity.

-Pregnenolone has been found to be 100 times more effective for memory enhancement than other steroids or steroid-precursors in laboratory mice.
+Pregnenolone is 100 times more effective for memory enhancement than other steroids or steroid-precursors in laboratory mice.
 Pregnenolone appears to be the most potent memory enhancer yet reported in animals.
-Pregnenolone has been reported to not only make people smarter but happier and enhance ones ability to perform on the job while heightening feelings of well- being.
-Pregnenolone has also been reported to reduce high stress induced fatigue.
+Pregnenolone has been reported to not only make people smarter but happier and enhance one’s ability to perform on the job while heightening feelings of well- being.
+Pregnenolone has also been reported to reduce high stress-induced fatigue.

 As is the case with the steroid-hormone precursor DHEA, pregnenolone levels decline with age.
-Many physicians and scientists believe that replacement of pregnenolone to youthful levels is an important step in the treatment of aging and symptoms of aging.
-Pregnenolone may be one of the most important hormones because it seems to have a balancing effect.
+Many physicians and scientists believe that the replacement of pregnenolone to youthful levels is an essential step in the treatment of aging and symptoms of aging.
+Pregnenolone may be one of the most critical hormones because it seems to have a balancing effect.
 It is a precursor to many other hormones and may be able to bring the levels of other hormones up or down as needed.